 The problem can be seen through that same example: CBS found that vials of Avastin sold by companies in the Barbados, Denmark, Switzerland, Egypt – and yes, even the U.K. – were fake.
 The vials contained none of the drug, rendering them useless for treating cancer.
 Yet unsuspecting patents were being treated with this fake drug by doctors they trusted.

-Counterfeit, fake, and foreign medicine poses serious health risks to patients through contamination and adverse or no effects.
+Counterfeit, fake medicine, and foreign drugs pose serious health risks to patients through contamination and adverse or no effects.
 However, there are medical practices and doctors willing to risk these dangers simply to save a little money.

 This fraud highlights just how important it is for you to be your own patient advocate.
 You may be able to catch a counterfeit medicine simply by asking where it’s from.
 The article describes these medicines as having “foreign labels with no stamp of approval from the federal Food and Drug Administration.”
 Keeping an eye out could help you discover a clinic that is putting its patients at risk.